 Conservation of ground and surface water resources.

 The goal of the locally led group was to recommend a ranking system that rewarded and gave priority to those producers who address the above resource concerns.
-If a farmer is located in the following watersheds, Mosquito Creek or Keg Creek, they will receive additional points.
+If a farmer is located in the Mosquito Creek or Keg Creek, they will receive additional points.
 The ranking will be completed for the specific practices to be applied through the EQIP contract.
 EQIP signup is continuous at the NRCS field office.
 Application ranking will be completed periodically as funding allocations become available.
 Signup cutoff deadlines will be announced by the NRCS State Office, and will be publicized by all levels of NRCS.
 The NRCS may establish local, minimum ranking cutoff levels for funding selections.

 Initial EQIP funds will be allocated based on the following percentage unless requests are not received to fully obligate funds within that resource concern.